Mission Public Records Directory

 Vital Records

 Individuals seeking vital records, such as birth certificates, death certificates, and marriage licenses for Mission, Texas, can visit the Texas Department of State Health Services website at https://www.dshs.texas.gov/vs/.
 This state-level resource provides information on how to obtain these important documents, which are essential for various legal and personal purposes.
-The U.S. Social Security Administration's Death Master File at https://www.ssa.gov/benefits/survivors/ also serves as a valuable source for locating death records for Mission residents.
+The U.S. Social Security Administration's Death Master File at https://www.ssa.gov/benefits/survivors/ also is a valuable source for locating death records for Mission residents.

 Business & Licensing Records